MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 # Example

 The script `demo_dynLearningRate.m` demonstrates the above procedure, in the context of the two-armed bandit problem.
 In brief, an agent has to choose between two alternative actions, each of which may yield positive or negative feedbacks.
 In our case, we reversed the action-outcome contingency every fifty trials.
+Below, we describe the analysis steps of the script `demo_dynLearningRate.m` (and its graphical outputs).

 ## Simulating agent's choices under a sophisticated learning model